rgavira123/space-tutorial/README.md

 ### Backend

-Add an endpoint to update the subscription contractedService versions to the latest uploaded:
+Add an endpoint in the main server file to update the subscription contractedService versions to the latest uploaded:

 ```typescript
 app.put("/api/pricing", async (req: Request, res: Response) => {